briancxx/CS3380-Final-Project/README.md

 # CS3380 Final Project

-Created by Brian Cox and Ryan Wortman
+Created by Brian Cox and Ryan Wortmann